oneall/social-sharing-wordpress/oa-social-sharing-icons/readme.txt

 	<li>VKontakte Share Button</li>
 </ul>

-<strong>Easily Add Sharing Buttons to 10 Different Locations</strong>
+<strong>Easily Add Your Social Sharing Buttons to 10 Different Locations!</strong><br />
-Add for example a floating sidebar which is a very common and effective way to add social sharing icons to any page on your WordPress blog.
+Add for example a floating sidebar which is a very common and effective way to add the social sharing icons &amp; buttons to any page on your WordPress blog.

 Your can also place the sharing buttons either above the content area, below the content area, or in both locations.
 We have included 10 different locations that can be enabled with a single mouse-click.
 Custom locations can be added by using shortcodes!